 A group of elected and volunteer students working together with an adult advisor within the framework of a constitution or bylaws to provide a means for student expression and assistance in school affairs and activities, give opportunities for student experience in leadership and encourage student / faculty / community relations.
 Any student is welcome to attend the council meetings.

-Young Democrats - James Peach
+Young Democrats - TBD

 Young Democrats provides space for left-leaning Golden Bears to discuss recent events and organize action to help advance legislation and candidates at the local, state, and national levels.
-Young Democrats typically has membership crossover with Youth In Government.
-For two years in a row, the Young Democrats club has also participated in a debate with Young Republicans.

 Young Republicans - Josh Seal

-This student club strives to encourage civic engagement among students and providing a place for dialogue for students to discuss conservative politics.
+This student club strives to encourage civic engagement among students and provide a place for dialogue for students to discuss conservative politics.
 The club regularly holds forums with elected officials and candidates, regular meetings with members, and combined activities with the other political clubs assisting in voter registration drives, school elections, and debates.